 Thomson’s EIA team are able to provide advice on the probability of EIA being required, undertake preliminary desk-based studies to determine the likelihood of ‘significant impacts’ (as required by the EIA Regulations) and prepare formal screening requests for submission to local authorities or other determining authority.

 Using state of the art GIS technology such as our award-winning Thomson Interactive Mapping (TIM) application, we are able to generate detailed environmental constraints plans and undertake rapid appraisals, giving clients early warning of the potential need for EIA and likely scope.
 We can also undertake early consultation with key stakeholders (Environment Agency, Natural England and Historic England) on behalf of clients to understand their concerns.

 Our new environmental screening application, TESA, harnesses the power of GIS to analyse data and provide rapid EIA screening or multi-site comparisons to support site selection.

 Where EIA is required, our team of EIA practitioners will coordinate more detailed studies as part of the formal scoping process, working with the client’s design team to identify the environmental topics that will require detailed assessment.
-Proportionality is at the heart of all of our EIAs so we work with trusted technical specialists to robustly scope the EIA, focusing only on the topics where there are likely to be significant effects.
+Proportionality is at the heart of all of our EIAs so we work with trusted technical specialists to scope the EIA robustly, focusing only on the topics where there are likely to be significant effects.